ripi81/principles-of-digital-fabrication-2024-Group-32/README.md

 6) The slides for our project presentation (file name Presentation_Group32.odp)

 **Keyboard features:**
-- 8 notes which play the C major scale
+- 8 notes which make the C major scale
 - 4 tone polyphony with one basic magnetic buzzer

 **Notes** (by Siiri)